Emadmasroor/emadmasroor.github.io/_classes/E91_S25/Labs/Lab1.md

 In your answer, make sure you think about the difference between 'angular frequency' and 'frequency'.

+## Incorporating damping effects

+The governing differential equation above is missing the effect of damping.
+Write down a more complete (still linear) equation of motion in which there is a damping term with units of $T^{-1}$.
+Then, solve this equation of motion for $\theta(t)$ with the same initial condition as before.
+Leave your answer in symbolic form; you may find it useful to substitute $\omega^2$ for $m g l/I_O$ when doing so.

+## Incorporating nonlinear effects

+Write down what the governing differential equation would be if the equation included both nonlinear effects and damping effects.

 # Data Analysis

 ## Experimentally observed frequency